Get free help starting a business from SCORE.

 People looking to start or grow a business can turn to SCORE for help.
 The non-profit provides mentors, workshops, free advice to entrepreneurs, and support to local communities.
 The counselors assist individuals who may want to work from home or that are in a more traditional line of business.

-The organization is part of the Small Business Administration (SBA).
+The organization is part of the Small Business Administration (SBA) and find how to apply below.
 Thousands of mentors operate from offices in local towns and counties.
 In addition to free one on one advice, there are also free online courses that can show a client how to start a business.
 Workshops are also organized by local SCORE chapters.
 Whether the person is a “wanna be” entrepreneur, or if they are in business already, SCORE provides support.

 Business topics covered by SCORE